rakeshl4/ai-examples/README.md

 ## Getting Set Up

-Want to try out the Python or .NET C# notebooks?
 Here’s how to get started:

 ### Prerequisites